adap/flower/doc/source/quickstart-ios.rst

     return EvaluateRes(loss: Float(result.loss), numExamples: result.numSamples, status: status)
   }

-Let's create a new application project in Xcode and add flwr as a dependency in your project.
+Let's create a new application project in Xcode and add :code:`flwr` as a dependency in your project.
 For our application, we will store the logic of our app in :code:`FLiOSModel.swift` and the UI elements in :code:`ContentView.swift`.
 We will focus more on :code:`FLiOSModel.swift` in this quickstart.
 Please refer to the `full code example <https://github.com/adap/flower/tree/main/examples/ios>`_ to learn more about the app.

 Import Flower and CoreML related packages in :code:`FLiOSModel.swift`: